 Step 6 – Negotiate

-Most deals aren't closed on the first offer.
-It's pretty common to receive a counter offer.
-But don't let it alarm you.
-We'll discuss whether or not to take the counter offer, submit our own counter offer, or refuse the seller's offer and move on.
+Most deals aren't closed on the first offer, and it's widely common to receive a counter offer.
+Don't let this discourage you.
+We'll consider whether or not to accept the counter offer, submit our own counter offer, or refuse the seller's offer and move on.

-We'll also work within your financing limits.
-And when it's all said and done, we'll assemble a deal that's best for you.
+We'll also work within your financing budget.
+And at the end of the day, we'll put together a deal that is best for you.

-This shouldn't take long at all if you've been pre-qualified, but you should to stay in close contact with your mortgage lender.
+If you've been pre-qualified, this won't take long at all, but you need to keep in close contact with your mortgage lender.

-And I'll handle all the property information your lender will need to close the loan.
+And I'll look after all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) outlining your closing costs within three days of receiving your loan application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your loan application.

-This estimate rests on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if everything looks adequate.
+The estimate depends on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and fall within a precise range of accuracy.
+I'll review the estimate and let you know if it all looks okay.

-Then we'll close on your home.
-This will most likely take place at a title company or escrow office and will most likely be a smooth and calm occasion.
+Then it's time to close on your home.
+This will most likely take place at a title company or escrow office and will likely be a smooth and peaceful event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything, be sure to contact me at (336) 226-9374 or e-mail me at .
+And if you have any questions, simply contact me at (336) 226-9374 or e-mail me at .